 Based on the tourism score, the best times of year to visit Bonita Springs for warm-weather activities are from late January to early May and from late October to late December.

-The hot season lasts for 4.6 months, from May 17 to October 5, with an average daily high temperature above 86°F. The hottest day of the year is August 8, with an average high of 90°F and low of 76°F.
+The hot season lasts for 4.6 months, from May 17 to October 5, with an average daily high temperature above 86°F. The hottest month of the year in Bonita Springs is August, with an average high of 90°F and low of 76°F.

-The cool season lasts for 2.7 months, from December 8 to February 28, with an average daily high temperature below 77°F. The coldest day of the year is January 18, with an average low of 55°F and high of 74°F.
+The cool season lasts for 2.7 months, from December 8 to February 28, with an average daily high temperature below 77°F. The coldest month of the year in Bonita Springs is January, with an average low of 56°F and high of 74°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Asunción, Paraguay (3,919 miles away) and Taichung, Taiwan (8,649 miles) are the far-away foreign places with temperatures most similar to Bonita Springs (view comparison).

 In Bonita Springs, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Bonita Springs begins around October 10 and lasts for 7.6 months, ending around May 28.